briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 know the third code point starts a new grapheme cluster.
 Finally, we have a *SpacingMark* code point.
 According to rule GB9a, we shouldn't break before a *SpacingMark* code point.
 So we have 2 grapheme clusters: `U+0915 + U+094D` and `U+0937 + U+093F`.
-Let's render these four code points and see if we were
+Let's render these four code points and see if we're
 right:

 <h2 class="devanagari center">
     &#x0915;&#x094D;&#x0937;&#x093F;
 </h2>

 Whoops.
-That definitely looks and acts like a single grapheme.
+That definitely looks and acts like a single character.
 Did we apply the rules incorrectly?
 Unfortunately, no. It turns out that the 16 grapheme break rules defined by the Unicode spec can't cover all of the intricacies of written human language (weird, right?).
 So the Unicode